Topics

 (Jason Fung.
 The Obesity Code.
 Pages 216-217.)

 I think the author provides a keen insight into the multifactorial nature of obesity.
-We must first understand that being overweight is not as simple as "it happens when we consume more calories than we expend," but is caused by a complex interplay of various factors.
+We must first understand that being overweight is not as simple as "it happens because we overeat," but arises from a complex interplay of various factors.

 As I’ve already explained, please understand that the phrase “gaining weight” has two meanings.